Taylor who? All eyes on wildcard Miley Cyrus for MTV VMA show

-LOS ANGELES (Reuters) - Justin Bieber might be making a comeback and Taylor Swift is leading nominees, but at Sunday’s annual MTV Video Music Awards, all eyes will be on the show’s wildcard host, Miley Cyrus.
+LOS ANGELES, Aug 30 (Reuters) - Justin Bieber might be making a comeback and Taylor Swift is leading nominees, but at Sunday’s annual MTV Video Music Awards, all eyes will be on the show’s wildcard host, Miley Cyrus.

 After twerking her way into national headlines with a latex lingerie-clad performance of “Blurred Lines” with Robin Thicke at the 2013 VMA show, former Disney Channel star Cyrus has made the most of her raunchy side.